-a) [CID 4442] (#1127)The initiating non-AP MLD or non-AP EHT STA shall transmit an NSEP Priority Access Teardown frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))) to an associated AP MLD with dot11EHTNSEPPriorityAccessActivated set to true.
-[CID 4438] The destination of the NSEP Priority Access Teardown frame is the AP MLD indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.
+a) [CID 4442] (#1127) One of the non-AP STAs affiliated with the initiating non-AP MLD or non-AP EHT STA shall transmit an NSEP Priority Access Teardown frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))) to an AP affiliated with the associated AP MLD with dot11EHTNSEPPriorityAccessActivated set to true.
+[CID 4438] The destination of the NSEP Priority Access Teardown frame is the MAC address of the AP that transmits the Beacon frame which includes the MLE containing both Link ID (of the Link ID Info) equals to the Link ID of the operating link (on which the NSEP Priority Access Teardown frame is transmitted) and the AP MLD MAC Adress indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.
 The initiating non-AP MLD or non-AP EHT STA shall disable NSEP priority access so that subsequently transmitted traffic does not receive NSEP priority access treatment.

 Initiated by the AP MLD